rak3rman/mark4/nuxt/content/privacy.md

 # Privacy Policy

-Throughout all services on rakerman.com, **none of them will collect your data and use it to track you as an individual **.
+Throughout all services on radison.io or rakerman.com, **none of them will collect your data and use it to track you as an individual
+**.
 Rather, a few services may collect small amounts of anonymous, non-personal data needed to provide a key feature of the service.